eucalyptus/euca-monkey/README.md

 </code>

 ### Step 10.

 Watch the Progress on the Browser

-Ex.

 <code>
 http://192.168.51.84/euca-monkey.php
 </code>

-, where 192.168.51.84 is the IP of your Tester machine.
+  * where 192.168.51.84 is the IP of your Tester machine.